chgeuer/postgres-azure/README.md

 	from pg_stat_replication;
 ```

-- when the `pg_xlog_location_diff` column has non-positiv values, it's safe to shoot the master in the head.
+- When the `pg_xlog_location_diff` column has non-positiv values, it's safe to shoot the master in the head.
 - When we compare against `flush_location`, we not it's on the harddisk of the slave.
 - When we compare against `replay_location`, we know it's in the actual database tables.

-## On the slave which becomes master
+## On the slave which becomes master, run `repmgr standby promote`

 Use either `repmgr standby promote` (as a convenient wrapper) or naked `pg_ctl promote`.